bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

 Command and shell
 """""""""""""""""

-Sometime, you need to do things manually.
+Sometimes you need to do things manually.
 Two modules allows that: command and shell.

-* Command is to be used when you need to execute a very basic command.
+* Use Command to execute a very basic command.
-* Shell is to be used when you need to execute a command inside a shell (to benefit from it).
+* Use Shell to execute a command inside a shell (to benefit from it).

 When using pipes, or output redirections, shell is preferred for example.